-One of the hottest styles in window treatment trends, layering draperies with woven wood shades is a stunning combination.
-The organic vibe of woven natural fibers pairs beautifully with a range of drapery fabrics, from the luxury of velvets to the flowing look of linen.
+One of the most sought-after styles in window covering trends, layering draperies with woven wood shades offers stunning design with amazing benefits.
+The earthy textures of the woven natural fibers pair well with a large number of drapery fabrics.
+From the refined look of velvet or silk, to the casual comfort of cotton or linen, this combination creates a statement at the window.

 Hunter Douglas Woven Woods